Symmetry protection of topological order in one-dimensional quantum spin systems: Introduction

-On the other hand, despite the relative simplicity of the quantum spin chains and intensive study over several decades, their topological order is still not fully understood.
+On the other hand, despite the relative simplicity of quantum spin chains and intensive study over several decades, the framework for describing their topological properties has just recently been understood.
 In fact, it was only recently that the importance of inversion (parity) symmetry in the Haldane phase was pointed out.
-Based on a field-theory (bosonization) analysis of a related boson model, Berg {\it et al.}~\cite{string_boson-2008} pointed out that the $S=1$ Haldane phase is distinct from other phases only in the presence of the inversion symmetry.
-Later, based on the Tensor Entanglement Filtering Renormalization Group (TERG) approach, Gu and Wen~\cite{GuWen-TEFR2009} stated that the $S=1$ Haldane phase is protected by the \emph{combination} of the translation, complex conjugation (``time reversal'')~\cite{TR-Note}, and inversion symmetry.
-They pointed out that the combined symmetry above protects the topological order, even when the existing characterizations (edge states and string order) do not work.
+Based on a field-theory (bosonization) analysis of a related boson model, Berg \textit{et al.} pointed out in Ref.~\onlinecite{Berg-2008} that the $ S=1$ Haldane phase is distinct from other phases only in the presence of inversion symmetry.
+Next, based on the Tensor Entanglement Filtering Renormalization Group (TEFR) approach, Gu and Wen stated that the $S=1$ Haldane phase is protected by the \emph{combination} of the translation, complex conjugation (``time reversal''), and inversion symmetry.\cite{GuWen-TEFR2009,comment-TR} Gu and Wen pointed out that the combined symmetry above protects the topological phase, even when the existing characterizations (edge states and string order) do not work.
+It turns out that the symmetry protection can be understood in terms of ``fractionalization'' of symmetry operations at the edges and is reflected by non-trivial degeneracies in the entanglement spectrum.\cite{Pollmann-2010,Turner-2010} The fractionalization is described precisely using projective representations of the symmetry group.
+This approach was then generalized to any gapped 1D system and shown to give a complete procedure in one dimension for identifying the topological phase of such systems.\cite{Chen-2011,Chen-2011a,Schuch-2010} Several 1D models in which symmetry fractionalization plays an important role have been studied recently, see for example Ref.~\onlinecite{Nakamura-2010,Hasebe-2011,Jiang-2010,Hirano-2008}.

-In this Letter, we examine the topological order in one-dimensional quantum spin systems and its robustness, in a wider context.
-We find that the topological order in the odd-$S$ AKLT is robust against various perturbations.
-The protection of the topological order does not require the entire symmetry proposed in Ref.~\cite{GuWen-TEFR2009}, but just any one of the three symmetries listed in the abstract.
-In particular, just link inversion symmetry is sufficient to protect the topological order.
-This reveals a novel characterization of the topological order, based on an {\em intrinsic parity with respect to link inversion} of the groundstate.
-The symmetry protection of the topological order can also be extended to more general systems such as spin ladders; the topological order is robust when the number of valence bonds across a ``cut'' (which separates the system into two) is odd.

-On the other hand, the topological order is fragile when the number of valence bonds across the cut is even.
-For example, the $S=2$ AKLT state is adiabatically connected to the trivial state once the SU(2) symmetry is lost.
+In this paper, we illustrate the behavior of topological order in one dimension by reexamining spin systems and the robustness of their topological phases on the basis of simple, physical arguments and discuss a number of concrete examples.
+We say that the topological phase around the AKLT state is robust if it cannot be adiabatically connected to another, ``topologically trivial'' state, without going through a phase transition.
+Here, ``topologically trivial'' means that the state is site-factorizable, namely that the state is given by a single tensor product of local states.
+An example of such a topologically trivial state is